algolia/magento/_src/m2-technical-troubleshooting.md

 ## Guide ##

 Here are now some tips you can use to dig deeper in the indexing debugging.
-For some of them, it would of course require some technical knowledge but nothing is impossible if you’re not afraid to dive into the specifics of Magento.
+For some of them, it would require some technical knowledge, but nothing is impossible if you’re not afraid to dive into the specifics of Magento.

 - [Backend issues](/magento/doc/m2/backend-issues/)
 - [Frontend issues](/magento/doc/m2/frontend-issues/)